adilahmetsargin/freelanceHub/README.md

 - 🛠️ TypeScript support
 - 📦 Easy to extend and customize
 - 🗄️ Mock API with [json-server](https://github.com/typicode/json-server)
+- 🗂️ Modular layout with reusable Sidebar and Navbar
+- 📅 Calendar page with event add/list (mock API)
+- 📊 Project details with related tasks
+- ➕ Add customers, tasks, projects, and calendar events directly from the Dashboard (all data is saved to db.json)

 ## Getting Started